 where:

 InitiatorTransmitOffset is the Initiator Transmit Offset subfield value, in microseconds, in the TDD SSW Ack frame with the End of Training subfield set to 1.
-This value is the summation of two factors: a) the first factor is the duration from the end of the first TDD SSW frame or TDD SSW Ack frame to the start of the corresponding Announce frame; b) the second factor is TXTIME(TDD SSW), which is a fixed value.
+This value is the summation of two terms: a) the first factor is the duration from the end of the first TDD SSW frame or TDD SSW Ack frame to the start of the first transmit opportunity for initiator; b) the second factor is TXTIME(TDD SSW), which is a fixed value.

 CountIndex is the Count Index subfield value from the received TDD SSW or TDD SSW Ack frame

-The initiator shall include a TDD Slot Structure element within the Announce frame transmitted to the responder.
+Subsequent opportunities for the initiator to transmit to the responder are separated by the value of the Transmit Period subfield in the last TDD SSW Ack frame.

-In order to receive the Announce frame from the responder, the initiator shall set its receive antenna to the same sector as was indicated in the TX Sector ID subfield of the respective TDD SSW Ack frame with the End Of Training subfield equal to 1 at the time offset indicated by the following equation:
+Additionally, after the initiator has sent the last TDD SSW Ack frame with the End Of Training subfield set to 1 to the responder, it can receive a single PPDU other than a TDD Beamforming frame from the responder, setting its receive DMG antenna and sector to what was indicated in the TX Antenna ID and TX Sector ID subfield of the respective TDD SSW Ack frame, and at the following time offset relative to the end of the last transmitted TDD SSW Ack frame:

 ResponderTransmitOffset – [(CountIndex + 1) × TXTIME(TDD SSW) + (CountIndex × SBIFS)] (6)